feliperubin/smartcities-healthcare/status.md

+## October, 9th 2018
+- Got the new BLE modules HM10 originals.
+- Asked my Professor to allow me access to IDEIA lab.

-## October, 06 2018
+## October, 6th 2018

 - The BLE modules I've purchese were not original.
 Their Firmware was Bolutek's which has fewer instructions (AT commands).
 I'll keep them for the future, but decided to buy the originals.
-- Apparently I can use IDEA lab if one professor attests for me.
+- Apparently I can use IDEIA lab if one professor attests for me.
 Will look into it.
 - I'll change my (non-existent) schedule, first will work on the Raspberry Pi, as it has already an embedded Bluetooth chip.
 - I need to create a schedulle, today was decided there is only 1 month to do this project.

-## October, 04 2018
+## October, 4th 2018

 - BLE device operates in different modes [[Link]](https://www.eetimes.com/document.asp?doc_id=1278927)